===========================================================================

 There are some fairly consistent, known, issues, that haven't changed much over time.
 Here's a brief listing of them:

 - Erratic fglrx (ATI non-free driver) support and function.
-This is not a reliable driver, especially not in the current default of using the debian deb constructor option of the fglrx driver installer package.
-If you have problems with the standard sgfxi deb constructor method, try the sgfxi -f method that doesn't create deb packages, but installs the driver directly.
-That might work better for you.
+This is not a reliable driver in terms of installation, new kernel/xorg support.
+If you have problems with the standard sgfxi binary run package installation method, try the deb constructor method, try the sgfxi -D method that creates and installs deb packages.

-- fglrx barely supports Debian Sid in general, so if you have a solid working setup, do NOT randomly upgrade your system without first checking to make sure the driver actually works with the latest Xorg and Kernel.
+- fglrx only intermittently supports Debian Sid, so if you have a solid working setup, do NOT randomly upgrade your system without first checking to make sure the driver actually works with the latest Xorg and Kernel.

-- Debian Testing/Stable: nVidia Debian method (m-a etc...) install of non-free drivers doesn't work because Testing/Stable don't have the required nVidia non-free packages, which are considered bugs by definition.
-This doesn't look like it will change.
-However, the direct, non Debian method install works fine, so it doesn't really matter.
+- Debian Testing/Stable: nVidia Debian method (m-a etc...) install of non-free drivers doesn't always work because Testing/Stable don't have the required nVidia non-free packages, which are considered bugs by definition.
+This changes so check to see if your release version has those packages in it.
+However, the direct, non Debian method install works fine for Stable, Testing, and Sid/Unstable, so it doesn't really matter.

 Maintaining sgfxi